rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

     grep 'ha-mode'
 done
 ```
-## Mirrored Classic Queues Features that require Configuration Changes for Migration
+## Mirrored Classic Queue Features that require Configuration Changes for Migration
 When one or more of the following features are used by mirrored classic queues, straightforward migration to quorum queues is not possible.
 The way the application interacts with a broker needs to be changed.
 This information explains how to find whether some of these features are being used in a running system, and what changes you must make for an easier migration.

 ### Priority Queues